Tearstained prayers floated to the Father’s ears. “Not My will, but Yours.”

 Soon after He was betrayed.
 Not once showing the world His true strength of power, but instead, showing them His immense strength of love and forgiveness.

 As today we celebrate Easter, it is only proper to understand the great length Christ went to for us.

 In today’s Song Sunday choice we find that great length Christ went to in the song.

 “You Love Me Anyway,” by Sidewalk Prophets.

 This song begins with a truth we all are familiar with.
 The trying times of putting our trust on Him.
-The times we want to believe His words, and yet struggle applying His words to our life.
-God wants to push us into the world, and be a light.
+The times we want to believe His words, and yet struggle to apply His words to our life.
+God wants to push us into the world and is a light.